OWRC/database-manual/a02_Understanding_ORMGP_Database/02_06_Report_Library/02_06_Report_Library.md

 in the ORMGP master database (Version 7) as well as a form that allows users to interactively add the characteristics of their reports into a readily imported format.
 This includes an auto-increment function within the user's assigned range (of DFID's).

-The report pdf and any associated files should be placed in a numbered directory (as outlined in **Section 2.6.2**).
-The PDF should consist either of the original digital file, as made available through a consultant, or the scanned hard copy.
+The report PDF and any associated files should be placed in a numbered directory (as outlined in **Section 2.6.2**).
+The PDF should consist either of the original digital file, as made available through a consultant, or a scanned version of the original hard copy.
 In both bases, the PDF will be examined and optical character recognition (OCR) will be applied as necessary.
 The latter is to enable keyword searches upon the entire document, available through the ORMGP website.